wagerr/wagerrj/README.md

-### Welcome to pivxj
+### Welcome to wagerrj

-The pivxj library is a Java implementation of the PIVX protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of PIVX Core.
+The wagerrj library is a Java implementation of the wagerr protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of wagerr Core.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies